Our values: Opportunity, equal opportunity, fairness, fair share, opportunity for each and every child

-K-12 school funding was substantially cut due to the recession and most states are still providing less per student than they did in 2008.
+K-12 school funding was substantially cut due to the Great Recession and most states are still providing less per student than they did in 2008.
 Alabama, Arizona, Georgia, Idaho, Mississippi and Oklahoma each cut school spending by more than 15 percent.
 In addition, most states allow substantial disparities in per-pupil school funding from one jurisdiction to another.
 States and school systems should ensure that school spending is transparent (e.g., charter schools), that money is not wasted on consultants, standardized tests or school vouchers, and that universal pre-K is fully funded.

 We must recognize that there are no standardized children; every child has different strengths and weaknesses.
 That’s why all schools must offer a complete curriculum provided by professional teachers who have the training to give the individualized attention every child needs.
 School systems need to deemphasize standardized tests and pre-packaged lessons, and instead hire and stand behind fully trained teachers who give each and every student the opportunity to achieve their fullest potential in life.

 A great deal of children’s learning happens outside of the classroom.
 Kids learn from art, music and dance programs, from athletics, nature and the outdoors, from games and hobbies, from afterschool clubs of all kinds, and from independent reading for pleasure.
-States and localities need to fully fund libraries, and support nonprofits that provide afterschool and summer school programs for disadvantaged youth.
+States and localities need to fully fund libraries, and support nonprofits that provide afterschool and summer programs for disadvantaged youth.

 With the rise of standardized testing, pre-packaged lessons and charter schools, there has been a noticeable decline in public awareness of how education funds are spent.
-School systems should disclose exactly what they pay for tests, pre-tests and test preparation programs, as well as consultants and pre-packaged lessons.
+School systems should disclose what they pay for tests, pre-tests and test preparation programs, as well as testing consultants and pre-packaged lessons.
 Similarly, states and school boards should insist that charter schools, especially for-profit management companies, are held to the same transparency requirements as traditional schools.
 Tax dollars should be invested in classrooms, not in padding corporate profits.